HIV/AIDS in New Zealand: 2010s

-In 2015, the first Auckland’s Puawai Festival festival was held over a six day period to empower people living with HIV.
+In 2015, the first Auckland’s Puawai Festival was held over a six day period to empower people living with HIV.
 The festival was a collaboration between Body Positive, Positive Women Inc, Borni Te Rongopai Tukiwaho and in the later events with the New Zealand Aids Foundation (now known as Burnett Foundation).
 The event came about when Body Positive approached Borni Te Rongopai Tukiwaho through performance and art.
-The festival was held annual, generally near World AIDS Day, however, the festival has not happened since the 2020 Covid Pandemic.
+The festival was held annual, generally near World AIDS Day, however, the festival has not happened since the COVID-19 pandemic.

 In 2017, the last known conviction in New Zealand for HIV transmission occurred, when a man was sentenced for infecting his partner.
 In 2018, the Court of Appeal reduced his sentence from four years and three months to three years and two months, citing his remorse and rehabilitation efforts.

-In 2018, Body Positive introduced the Undetectable = Untransmittable (U = U) campaign to New Zealand, promoting the message that people living with HIV who achieve and maintain an undetectable viral load cannot sexually transmit the virus to others.
+In 2018, Body Positive introduced the Undetectable = Untransmittable (U = U) campaign to New Zealand.
 Body Positive has been a strong advocate for the U = U message, working to reduce stigma and improve public understanding of HIV transmission and treatment.

 In 2019, Body Positive, New Zealand Aids Foundation and Positive Women Inc launched a sperm bank called Sperm Positive for HIV-positive people to donate.
 This is the first of its kind in the world, which received significant media attention across the world.
-On January 27, 2021, Amy was born who became the first ever baby to be born from a HIV sperm bank.
+On 27 January 2021, Amy was born who became the first ever baby to be born from a HIV sperm bank.
 As part of the Campaign, a picture book was released called The Baby who Changed the world.
 The campaign won a multiple awards at the Cannes Festival of Creativity.

 In 2019, New Zealand was identified as one of the highest HIV criminalisation "hotspots," with an estimated 10 criminal cases per 10,000 diagnosed people living with HIV, ranking it third highest among surveyed countries.